-Hologenix, Celliant’s parent company, formed the Science Advisory Board in 2011 to further establish itself as the leader in responsive textiles.
+Hologenix, inventor of CELLIANT, formed the Science Advisory Board in 2011 to further establish itself as the leader in responsive textiles.
 Hologenix works in partnership with the Board to identify, design and execute rigorous clinical studies to further validate and substantiate our significant claims in the field of infrared technology.
-Celliant’s Science Advisory Board is composed of experts from the fields of photobiology, nanotechnology, sleep medicine, and diabetes and wound care.
+CELLIANT’s Science Advisory Board is composed of experts in photobiology, nanotechnology, sleep medicine, and diabetes and wound care.

 With over 30 years of experience, Dr. Hamblin is the Principal Investigator at the Wellman Center for Photomedicine at Massachusetts General Hospital and is an Associate Professor of Dermatology at Harvard Medical School.
 He is also a member of the affiliated faculty of the Harvard-MIT Division of Health Science and Technology.
 Dr. Hamblin also chairs Mechanisms for Low-Light Therapy, an annual conference at SPIE Photonics West.